 Do not use Numit if you are pregnant or breastfeeding unless your doctor says it is safe.

-Numit should not be used in premature babies.
+Numit should not be used for premature babies.

-We do not have enough knowledge yet to be sure if it is safe in premature babies.
+We do not have enough knowledge yet to be sure if it is safe for premature babies.